 Most Affordable Four-Year School : Sacramento State

 Sac State’s Bachelor of Science in Construction Management prepares students to thrive in construction management positions.
 To accomplish this, the program has four focuses: general education, engineering, construction management courses, and business administration.
 Each focus is designed to teach fundamental management skills, technical skills, as well as the socio-political and economic issues that the construction industry faces today.
-In addition to completing coursework in the classroom, students participate in a co-op to gain valuable work experience before graduation.
 The program is accredited by the ACCE.

 Students can apply for admission online via Sac State’s website.
 For first-time freshmen, a high school diploma, ACT or SAT test scores, and good grades in certain high school courses are required for admission.
-Transfer students must meet the same requirements as well as hold at least a 2.00 GPA from their current institution.
-Sacramento State’s tuition and fees for the 2020-21 academic year come out to $7,418 for California residents and $19,793 per year for non-residents, which are well below the national averages for public school tuition, which are $9,308 and $26,427, respectively.
+Transfer students must meet the same requirements as well as hold at least a 2.00 GPA and at least 60 transferrable credits from their current institution.
+Sacramento State’s tuition and fees for the 2021-22 academic year come out to $8,192 for California residents and $23,037 per year for non-residents, which are well below the national averages for public school tuition, which are $9,349 and $27,023, respectively.